Planning Travel for the Women’s World Cup

 Follow Your Team Packages, Now Available

-Beyond the Castle Travel offers Follow Your Team Packages for the 2026 FIFA World Cup in partnership with Roadtrips, one of the industry’s most trusted premium sports travel providers.
+Beyond the Castle Travel offers Follow Your Team Packages for the 2027 FIFA Women’s World Cup in partnership with Roadtrips, one of the industry’s most trusted premium sports travel providers.

 At this time, Follow Your Team packages are officially available for fans planning to follow Team USA across multiple host cities.
 These itineraries are designed for travelers who want a structured, multi-city experience rather than booking each match independently.